Doug Roper Studio

 Enjoy your visit.

-On April 10, 2010, in San Antonio, Texas, grand opening festivities were held to officially unveil 'Taking Flight', the 25foot, 6,200 pound bronze and 1,500 pounds of stainless steel butterfly wings sculpture by artist Doug Roper.
+On April 10th, 2010 in San Antonio, Texas grand opening festivities were held to officially unveil the ‘Taking Flight’ sculpture which is 25 feet tall and contains 6,200 pounds of bronze and 1,500 pounds of stainless steel.
 Doug donated nearly 80% of his time and design fees to create the bronze sculpture of two hands holding a monarch butterfly.
 The hands are cast bronze using the lost wax method and the Monarch butterfly wings are 5/8-inch stainless steel.
-The enlargement armature is Styrofoam with steel bracing covered by a half-inch of classic clay.
-This sculpture is considered to be the largest cast bronze sculpture in San Antonio.
+The enlargement of the original clay sculpture and it’s armature were formed out of Styrofoam with steel bracing covered by a half-inch of classic clay.
+At the time of installation, this sculpture was considered the largest cast bronze in South Texas.

-Doug Roper’s love for art and history began with his childhood in Europe, Central and South America, Southeast Asia and the US.
-Encouraged by the noted sculptress Waldine Tauch, Roper’s formal training began at the Warren Hunter School of Art in the 1970s.
-He is a life member of the Coppini Academy of Fine Arts, as well as the Boerne Area Artists Association.
+Doug Roper’s love for art and history began with his childhood in Europe, Central and South America, Southeast Asia and the U.S. Encouraged by the noted sculptress Waldine Tauch, Roper’s formal training began at the Warren Hunter School of Art in the 1970s.
+He is a life member of the Coppini Academy of Fine Arts.